Frequently Asked Questions

 How long does speech and language therapy take in order to see results?

-The timeline for seeing results from speech and language therapy varies depending on factors such as the type and severity of the disorder, the individual's age, consistency with therapy, and carry-over at home.
+The timeline for seeing results from speech and language therapy varies depending on factors such as the type and severity of the disorder,

-Some individuals may see improvements within a few weeks, while others may require more extensive therapy over several months or years.
+Some individuals may see improvements within a few weeks, while others may require more extensive therapy over several months or even years.